 Halloween Party Games for Kids

 The leaves are falling from the trees and the colours of autumn are upon us, so it’s time to start thinking about Halloween!
-This is an exciting time for kids and to make sure it’s not all about the ‘treats’ how about having some fun halloween party games and put in a few ‘tricks’ yourself!
+This is an exciting time for kids who love the thrill of a good ghost story.
+To make more of your Halloween why not organise a Halloween Party and make your little monsters work for those ‘treats’!

-Instead of just wandering the streets knocking on your neighbours doors why not invite them all to a neighbourhood Halloween Ghost Hunt?
-All you need to do is get a few good neighbours with children and ask them to hide some treasure markers in their garden, then set the ghost hunters off following clues to each house, collecting treats on the way and ending in a few party games in your garden!
+A great alternative to ‘trick or treating’ is to host a Halloween Ghost Hunt?
+All you need to do is get together with a few neighbours and ask them to hide some clues and spooky scenes their gardens, then set the ghost hunters off following clues, leading them back to your house, where the pumpkin holds their prize.
+You can put on a few extra party games in your garden before home time!

 Frighteningly Fruitastic Fun